Committee has narrowed down the applicant pool into a diverse group.

 Some members of the committee have noted that an announcement of the decision could come as soon as December.

-Current President Michael J. Graham, S.J. is the longest-serving university president, ending his tenure after 20 years.
+Current President, Father Michael Graham, is the longest-serving university president, ending his tenure after 20 years.
 Father Graham stepped into the role on July 1, 2001 after his successor, Father Jim Hoff, chose to step down from the position.
 Graham’s last official day as president is June 30, 2021.

 Graham announced his plan to step down at the end of his annual Spring Convocation speech to parents earlier this year.
 In a letter addressed to the Xavier community, Graham explained the significance of why he chose 2021 to be the year he ends his tenure.

 “Simply put, Xavier University has never been stronger than it is now, in any number of ways: stronger financially, stronger in terms of the quality of its faculty and staff, stronger in terms of its enrollment efforts… I will step down in 2021 because it is in the best interest of Xavier University for me to do so… it has therefore never been better prepared to attract a visionary and capable leader,” he said

 Spring 2021 also marks up the end of a 10-year-long accreditation review by the Higher Learning Commission.